 I would tell parents to go with your instincts.
 You know your child and you know when something is wrong.
 My daughter actually had a brain tumor when she was younger.
 She’s 11 now, but when she was 3, I took her to see a few specialists.
 I was concerned with some recurring symptoms she had – headaches and vomiting in the mornings.
 The doctor didn’t see anything out of the ordinary but I kept persisting, and finally we ended up in the emergency department where they ordered a head CT, and she had a large brain tumor.
 She had surgery and had it completely removed, and she’s doing great now.
 As a parent, when you go through a diagnosis like that with your child, at first there is a lot of fear and sadness, but then there is also hope.
 I think one reason people go into pediatrics is because there is that hope.

-Dr. Kellie Greenblatt serves on the National Subspecialty Division Advisory Board for pediatric radiology at Radiology Partners, the largest physician-led and physician-owned radiology practice in the U.S. For the latest news from RP, follow along on our blog and on Twitter, LinkedIn, Instagram and YouTube.
+Dr. Kellie Greenblatt serves on the National Subspecialty Division Advisory Board for pediatric radiology at Radiology Partners, a leading physician-led and physician-owned radiology practice in the U.S. For the latest news from RP, follow along on our blog and on Twitter, LinkedIn, Instagram and YouTube.